 - Bookwork questions, which just require you to remember facts or definitions.
 We rarely have many marks associated with this type of question, because simply remembering a fact doesn't demonstrate that you understand how to apply it appropriately, and in a real-life situation you would typically be able to look up facts as needed.
-However, such questions might be a lead up for further analysis of memorised definitions or facts. - Applying a method, model or linguistic concept to a particular situation. - Synthesising knowledge to address a new situation.
-For example, given a new task related to one we've discussed, discuss how you could apply or extend methods we have seen to address it, and the problems you might expect to encounter in doing so. - Practice the way you will be tested.
+However, such questions might be a lead up for further analysis of memorised definitions or facts. - Applying a method, model or language concept to a particular situation. - Synthesising knowledge to address a new situation.
+For example, given a new task related to one we've discussed, discuss how you could apply or extend methods we have seen to address it, and the problems you might expect to encounter in doing so. - Multiple-choice where you are required to think in a very narrow way on a specific concept or otherwise, and respond to a focused question about it. - Practice the way you will be tested.
 You will need to write your answers in pen on paper, in a limited amount of time.
 So practice doing that, using questions from past papers, tutorial exercises, etc. - Do a practice exam(s). - It is a good idea to do (at least one) full practice exam during revision week, after you have done most of your revision. - See below for more information on past papers. - Sit down and do the practice exam in a single 2-hour sitting, writing your answers on paper, as you will during the real exam.
 This may help you discover issues with timing or gaps in your knowledge.